Cwinsi/nest-rmq/README.md

 A lightweight and modular RabbitMQ integration for NestJS.
 Supports declarative event producers and consumers, simple modular design.

+> [!WARNING]
+> The lib is under active development, not recommended for use in production until<br>
+> a stable version is released.
+The API may change and be supplemented.

 ## ✨ Features

 - 🔌 Plug-and-play RabbitMQ support for NestJS